MeganCarnaghi/MySQL-Employee-Tracker/README.md

 So that I can organize and plan my business

 ## Installation
-To run the application locally, use the following command to clone this repository.
+To run the application locally, use the following command to clone this repository:
 `git clone https://github.com/MeganCarnaghi/MySQL-Employee-Tracker.git`

-Once you're in the proper directory, run the following command in the Terminal to install the application depndencies.
+Once you're in the proper directory, run the following command in the Terminal to install the application depndencies:
 `npm install`

-Next, run the following command to start the application.
+Next, run the following command to start the application:
 `node app.js`

 ## Technologies Used